A part of Crushing Krisis’s Crushing Comics. Last updated April 2017.

 Why?
-Unravels a secret history of the Marvel Universe as guided by Iron Man, Mr. Fantastic, Professor Xavier, Black Panther, Namor, and Black Bolt.
+This series unravels a secret history of the Marvel Universe as guided by Iron Man, Mr. Fantastic, Professor Xavier, Black Panther, Namor, and Black Bolt.
 This retcon has been widely adopted and helps to set up Secret Invasion.

 The Mighty Avengers #12-15 – Vol. 3: Secret Invasion, Book 1

 Why?
-Issues #12-13 occur much earlier, but elements of this arc occur prior to elements of New Avengers #42.
+Issues #12-13 occur much earlier than the rest (as noted above in Era #3), but elements of this arc occur prior to elements of New Avengers #42.
 Since the New Avengers stories in the Secret Invasion period don’t star many actual Avengers, it doesn’t create too much conflict to finish this chunk first.

 New Avengers #38-43 – Vol. 8: Secret Invasion, Book 1

-Why? #38-39 fit best above, but the remainder of this book is all flashback set-up of Secret Invasion. #43 occurs after SI #1-2, so won’t be a major spoiler.
+Why? #38-39 fit best above in Era #3, but the remainder of this book is all flashback set-up of Secret Invasion. #43 occurs after SI #1-2, so won’t be a major spoiler for the event.

-You could read Mighty Avengers #16-18 here, but I think it’s more enjoyable as a bigger chunk, below.
+You could read Mighty Avengers #16-18 here, but I think it’s more enjoyable as part of a bigger chunk, below.